potter-02/temperature_conversion/README.md

 # temperature_conversion
-1.Run the jenkinsfile after generating a new credentialsId in local jenkins.
+1. Run the jenkinsfile after generating a new credentialsId in local jenkins.
 You can generate it in Pipeline syntax.

 2. Make sure webhook is configured on your Git and Jenkins